The Mitchell Institute brings together leading health and education policy experts.

 Maria is a policy advisor and respected policy analyst with a particular focus on mental and physical health needs, healthcare and services.

 James A Dunbar is the Research Adviser to Australian Health Policy Collaboration.
 He graduated MB ChB from St Andrews in 1972 and MD University of Dundee 1990.

 Professor Noonan has played a major role in shaping policy in Australia’s education and training system and has experience working as a policy adviser, senior executive and consultant to federal and state governments, universities, higher education providers and TAFE institutes.

-Adjunct Professor Dunkin has over 30 years’ experience as a senior executive, CEO and board member in the public and higher education sectors, with a strong background and interest in public policy.
+Adjunct Professor Dunkin has over 30 years’ experience as a senior executive, CEO and board member in the public and higher education sectors.

 Rob is a Policy Fellow at Australian Health Policy Collaboration and has 25 years of UK policy experience, providing leadership in food and nutrition, social enterprise, purpose, shared values and social impact programs.

 Our MyVU Portal provides access to all your Victoria University details including invoices, enrolments, results and examination information.

 Login to the MyVU Portal as a staff member and access key university systems via the staff portal.

 Student email is accessible from computers on all VU campuses.